MADGE \ DART

 |James Greenslade||10||Male Servant||Yes|

 On 26th September 1842, in the parish church of Cheriton Fitzpaine, a small village North East of Crediton, Joseph Madge, the next generation in our family tree, married Ann Wotton.
 The marriage certificate identified Joseph as of full age, a bachelor, a labourer, resident in Cheriton Fitzpaine, and the son of William Madge, a labourer.
 Anne was recorded as of full age, a spinster, also resident in Cheriton Fitzpaine, and the daughter of Isaac Wotton, a labourer.
 Both Joseph and Ann signed the wedding certificate with their respective “marks”.
-Anne was baptised on 5th July 1819 in Poughill, Devon, and despite the fact that the baptismal register records her as the daughter of Isaac and Ann Wotton, I believe that she was actually the daughter of Isaac Wotton, a labourer, and Jane Haydon who were married on 26th February 1819 in St. Sidwell parish, Exeter.
+I believe Anne was baptised on 5th July 1819 in Poughill, Devon, recorded as the daughter of Isaac and Ann Wotton.
+However I believe that she was actually the daughter of Isaac Wotton, a labourer, and Jane Wotton, maiden name was Haydon.
+Isaac Wotton and jane Haydon were married on 26th February 1819 in St. Sidwell parish, Exeter.
 At the time of the 1841 census Ann had been working at High Waterhouse farm just up the road from where Joseph was recorded at North Coombe.
 (For further details of Anne Wotton and her forebears - see Appendix B.)

 Joseph Madge and Anne Wotton seem to have settled in the village of Cheriton Fitzpaine, as it is there that we find them for the census of 31st March 1851, with their children, John, baptised 4th June 1843, Reuben, baptised 18th July 1847, and Daniel, the next generation in our family tree, born 15th June 1850, baptised 4th August 1850, all born/baptised in Cheriton Fitzpaine.